Chinmay-81/Truck-Management-App/README.md

         driver_name varchar(20)
 );

-Don't forget to clone the pom.xml file as it contains information of project and configuration information for the maven to build the project.
+1.Don't forget to clone the pom.xml file as it contains information of project and configuration information for the maven to build the project.
-Maven reads the pom. xml file, then executes the goal.
+Maven reads the pom. xml file, then executes the goal.<br>
-Then clone this repository.
+2.Then clone this repository.

 ### All set 👍